-- First Year Teacher Project (5).
+609. First Year Teacher Project (5).
 Pr., Departmental approval.

 This practicum is designed for the First Year Teacher only.
 It provides the beginning professional with supervised experiences in his/her classroom which are necessary at the entry level into the profession.
-Content relates to instructional management systems implementation and other identified needs of the first year teacher as identified by the University Supervisor and the first year teacher. - 610.
-Mainstreaming Exceptional Children (5).
+Content relates to instructional management systems implementation and other identified needs of the First Year Teacher as assessed by the University Supervisor and the First Year Teacher.

+610. Mainstreaming Exceptional Children (5).
 Pr., Graduate standing.
 Classroom identification of exceptional children.
 Effective use of time, space and equipment.
-Effective classroom management. - 611.
-Advanced Study of the Characteristics and Nature of Mental Retardation (5).
+Effective classroom management.

+611. Advanced Study of the Characteristics and Nature of Mental Retardation (5).
 Pr., Graduate standing.

 Social, psychological, and educational implications of mental retardation are considered including the interpretation of psychological tests.
 Advanced research on the subject is required.
-This course may be taught concurrently with SPE 411. - 612.
-Advanced Study of the Methods and Materials for Teaching the Mentally Retarded (5).
+This course may be taught concurrently with SPE 411.

+612. Advanced Study of the Methods and Materials for Teaching the Mentally Retarded (5).
 Pr., Graduate standing and permission of instructor.